kaushikgopal/RxJava-Android-Samples/README.md

 This is a repository with real-world useful examples of using RxJava with Android.
 [It usually will be in a constant state of "Work in Progress" (WIP)](http://nerds.weddingpartyapp.com/tech/2014/09/15/learning-rxjava-with-android-by-example/).

+I also gave a talk at a local meetup about warming up to RxJava here.
+Here's a link to the [video and slides](https://newcircle.com/s/post/1744/2015/06/29/learning-rxjava-for-android-by-example).

 ## Examples:

 ### Concurrency using schedulers